peterhinch/micropython-fourier/README.md

 Single precision FFT written in ARM assembler
 =============================================

 V0.5 31st October 2015
 Author: Peter Hinch
 Requires: ARM platform with FPU (e.g. Pyboard).
-Firmware dated 31st October 2015 or later NOTE Earlier versions of firmware had an error which was corrected on the above date.
+Firmware dated 31st October 2015 or later.
+NOTE Earlier versions of firmware had an error which was corrected on the above date.
 This library has been altered to match this new version.

 Overview